Blog > Category > Posted: 2022-Jun-28, Updated: 2024-Jun-19

 The history

-Multi-paned (multi-glazed) windows are made up of two or more glass panes that when bonded together and filled with gas form a single-window system IGU's (insulated glass units.
+Multi-paned (multi-glazed) windows, made up of two or more glass panes, form a single-window system known as insulated glass units (IGUs).
 Invented in Scotland during the Victorian age, the original double-paned windows were naturally filled with air.
-Today, through sophisticated manufacturing technologies, the space between the windows is filled with various types of gasses that make the IGUs better in so many ways.
+Today, sophisticated manufacturing technologies fill the space between the panes with various types of gases, enhancing the IGUs in many ways.

 Going green

-In today’s ever-changing technology world, homeowners are becoming more energy cost-conscious and at the same time have fallen victim to a trend of opening up their homes to more natural light (for most houses the windows are the weakest insulated spot of all).
-For many homeowners, the benefits of improved outdoor views and better lighting and openness outweigh the potential energy loss.
-A bit of a concern, considering that windows currently only achieve, at their highest, an R-value of about 4 compared to solid walls, which rate somewhere between an R-value of 30 to 40.
+In today’s ever-changing technological world, homeowners are becoming more conscious of energy costs while embracing the trend of bringing more natural light into their homes.
+However, windows are typically the weakest insulated spot in a house.
+The benefits of improved outdoor views, better lighting, and openness often outweigh the potential energy loss for many homeowners.
+This is a concern considering that windows currently only achieve an R-value of about 4, compared to solid walls, which rate between an R-value of 30 to 40.

 Gas in glass acts as an insulator, working in both summer and winter to keep interiors protected from outside temperatures.
 The denser the air space between the glass, the better the insulation properties.
-To increase the insulation of a window, inert (noble) gasses are used to fill the spaces between glass panes.
-Window makers regularly use argon, krypton, and xenon to turn ordinary glazing into draft-defying superglass.
-In addition to improving the comfort of your home, insulated windows have several other benefits, they lessen noise pollution and limit damaging ultraviolet rays from entering the interior of the home.
+Inert (noble) gases like argon, krypton, and xenon are used to fill the spaces between glass panes, transforming ordinary glazing into draft-defying superglass.
+In addition to improving comfort, insulated windows reduce noise pollution and limit harmful ultraviolet rays from entering the home.

 Is this gas harmful?

-The gases used to fill window IGUs (argon, krypton and xenon) are inert (non-reactive) and occur naturally in the Earth’s atmosphere.
+The gases used to fill window IGUs (argon, krypton, and xenon) are inert (non-reactive) and occur naturally in the Earth’s atmosphere.
 Argon, the most common, comprises about 2% of the air we breathe.
-Both Krypton and xenon are very rare and need to be extracted from the air before they can be used in window manufacturing.
-The three gasses have soundproofing ability when compared to air fills.
+Both krypton and xenon are very rare and need to be extracted from the air before they can be used in window manufacturing.
+These gases also provide superior soundproofing compared to air fills.

 Argon

-Argon, which comprises slightly less than 1% of the Earth’s atmosphere, is non-toxic, inert, clear and odourless.
-It is the industry standard for filling double-glazed IGUs because of its ratio of cost (it’s inexpensive) to energy efficiency.
-Argon offers a thermal conductivity around a third lower than ordinary air, for only a marginal increase in cost.
-It does an excellent job of diverting heat gain during summer while keeping the interior nice and cosy during winter.
-IGUs filled with argon are also less prone to clouding (interior condensation) because argon has less moisture in it than air.
+Argon, which makes up slightly less than 1% of the Earth’s atmosphere, is non-toxic, inert, clear, and odourless.
+It is the industry standard for filling double-glazed IGUs because of its cost-effectiveness and energy efficiency.
+Argon offers thermal conductivity around a third lower than air for only a marginal cost increase.
+It excels at reducing heat gain during summer while keeping interiors cosy in winter.
+IGUs filled with argon are also less prone to interior condensation due to argon's lower moisture content compared to air.

 Krypton

-Krypton is more than twice as dense as argon and it’s often considered the standard for triple-paned IGUs where the total glazing unit thickness must be minimized i.e. spacing between the glass is 1/4” to 3/8” (6mm to 9mm).
-If krypton is used in a wider than 20mm gap, convection currents will begin to form resulting in the transfer of heat from the interior of the window to the exterior.
-Krypton is one of the rarest gases in the Earth’s atmosphere, it makes up just 1 part per million by volume and is extracted through the distillation of air that has been cooled until it is a liquid.
-Krypton is currently about 100x more expensive than argon.
-Although krypton-insulated windows demonstrate superior energy performance and can significantly reduce monthly energy expenses, the higher cost has made it prohibitive for many homeowners.
+Krypton is more than twice as dense as argon and is ideal for triple-paned IGUs where the total glazing unit thickness must be minimized.
+In gaps wider than 20mm, convection currents can form, reducing krypton's effectiveness.
+Krypton is extremely rare, making up just 1 part per million by volume, and is extracted through air distillation.
+It is about 100 times more expensive than argon.
+Despite its superior energy performance and potential to significantly reduce monthly energy costs, the high price of krypton-insulated windows makes them prohibitive for many homeowners.

 Xenon

-Xenon insulation represents cutting-edge window insulation technology and will usually cost significantly more than both argon or krypton, with just slightly better energy savings in return.
-Xenon is very rarely used in residential homes because the costs far exceed potential energy cost savings.
-A relatively recent innovation, Xenon-filled IGUs sit at the forefront of glazing technology and probably are not worth considering unless you are thinking of building a home and you’d like to incorporate a lot of glass.
+Xenon insulation represents cutting-edge window technology and costs significantly more than both argon and krypton, with only slightly better energy savings.
+Due to its high cost, xenon is rarely used in residential homes.
+It sits at the forefront of glazing technology and is generally not worth considering unless you're planning to build a home with extensive glass use.

 Even better results

-Window manufacturers often combine gasses with low-emissivity (low-E) coating to the glass panes to keep the interior pane of glass closer to the temperatures of the interior air, minimizing air currents that are created when different temperatures come into contact.
+Window manufacturers often combine gases with low-emissivity (low-E) coatings on glass panes to keep the interior glass temperature closer to the interior air temperature, minimizing air currents created by temperature differences.

 What about leaks?

-Gas-filled windows will leak over time, as much as 1% per year, according to some estimates.
-It all depends on the quality of the window, its installation, the climate and exposure to the sun… However, even after 20 years, a slow-leaking window will still perform well with an 80% gas fill.
-Reputable window manufacturers will certify their products to ensure they won’t leak (In Canada, the AAMA certification label indicates that a sample of the product has been verified as conforming to the standards of Certified Products Directory (CPD), the industry’s preeminent resource for window and door products.
+Gas-filled windows will leak over time, with some estimates suggesting up to 1% per year.
+This depends on the quality of the window, its installation, climate, and sun exposure.
+However, even after 20 years, a window with a slow leak will still perform well with an 80% gas fill.
+Reputable manufacturers certify their products to ensure minimal leakage.
+In Canada, the AAMA certification label indicates a product conforms to the standards of the Certified Products Directory (CPD), the industry’s preeminent resource for window and door products.

 How do you know when an IGU is running out of gas?

-Condensation or fog (you may also see white residue) inside the window unit indicates that the gas fill has escaped and been replaced with moisture-laden air.
-Leaked argon, krypton and xenon pose no health hazards to a home’s occupants.
+Condensation or fog (or white residue) inside the window unit indicates that the gas fill has escaped and been replaced with moisture-laden air.
+Leaked argon, krypton, and xenon pose no health hazards to a home’s occupants.

 What should I look for when buying gas-filled windows?

-If you want the best bang for your buck, be sure to ask your window company for warranty details on the gas-filled IGUs.
-A company that warrants the units for life (25 years) with no installation charges to replace failing IGUs indicate a quality no-hassle product.
+To get the best value, ask your window company for warranty details on gas-filled IGUs.
+Look for a company that warrants the units for life (25 years) with no installation charges for replacing failing IGUs.
+This indicates a quality, no-hassle product.

 Infographic - What’s to know about window glass